Using an employer of record in Australia

 • Workplace safety: Employers must provide a safe work environment.

 EOR solutions in Australia make it simple to keep track of key employment conditions.
-Your EOR in Australia can help you stay compliant with and update you on any changes to the above.
+Your EOR in Australia can help you stay compliant with and guide you on any changes.

 Minimum wage in Australia